 Click here to receive a free printable instruction guide to frame your clipped-in mirror!

-If you like this easy DIY, here’s a few more I’m sure you may find useful, too:
+If you liked this easy DIY, here’s a few more DIY ideas that I’m sure you may find useful, too:

 How to Update a Bannister with Paint & Stain.

 How I got my grout to look like new!